spacemeshos/smapp-lite/TestCases.md

 # Log in / Log out

-1. Verify that navigating to `https://wallet.spacemesh.io/` redirects instantly to `https://wallet.spacemesh.io/unlock`.
+1. With a wallet correctly set up, and logged out, verify that navigating to any valid link`https://wallet.spacemesh.io/#/[any-existing-path]` redirects instantly to `https://wallet.spacemesh.io/#/unlock`.
 2. Verify the login page loads successfully - displays the following elements: Input field to enter the password, "Unlock" button.
 Footer message with "Wipe out" button.
 3. Ensure the password input field accepts text input.
 4. Verify that the input field has the indication for password entry and that it's securely masked (dots or asteriks replace chars)